xmhbbovru/multilingual-multimerge/c/README.md

 slight reformatting, makes the time table in the comments in testmmerge.c.
 The graphs in pdf files show the relation of actual data to fitted formulas.

-To run runvalgrind, install valgrind 3.7.0 and use e.g. (it runs slowly) valgrind --leak-check=yes ./testmmerge 100 100 -l
+To run runvalgrind, install valgrind 3.7.0

+make all builds the executables, runs the timing tests, analysis, and valgrind.  make clean deletes the results of all that.
+Testing, not extensive, was done with GNU Make 3.81.